L3afMe/serenity-selfbot-support/README.md

-This is against Discord's TOS, if you get banned for being stupid then don't blame me ❤ Also don't expect getting help in serenity's Discord server and I doubt they support this :)
+This is against Discord's TOS, if you get banned for being stupid then don't blame me ❤ Also don't expect getting help in serenity's Discord server as I doubt they support this :)

 ## How to install